PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Full disk image block map | `/path/to/artifacts/machine/<MACHINE>/images/mbl-console-image-test/images/mbl-console-image-test-<MACHINE>.wic.bmap` | This is a file containing information about which blocks of the uncompressed full disk image actually need to be written to the device.
 Some blocks of the image represent unused storage space, which does not actually need to be written. |
 | Root file system archive  | `/path/to/artifacts/machine/<MACHINE>/images/mbl-console-image-test/images/mbl-console-image-test-<MACHINE>.tar.xz` | This is a compressed `.tar` archive, which you need when you update the device firmware (this topic is covered [in the Updating MBL tutorial](../getting-started/tutorial-updating-mbl-devices-and-applications.html)). |

-The process also creates a release images, which don't contain packages for testing and debugging (it removes packages such as OP-TEE test suite, Dropbear to support SSH during development and test, and the strace utility).
+The process also creates release images, which don't contain packages for testing and debugging (it removes packages such as OP-TEE test suite, Dropbear to support SSH during development and test, and the strace utility).

 | File | Path |
 | --- | --- |